Distinqt/ZTIDellBIOSSettings/README.md

 ZTIDellBIOSSettings
 ===================

-The go to script for zero-touch Dell BIOS configuration.
+The go to, and only, script for zero-touch Dell BIOS configuration.

 # What does ZTIDellBIOSSettings do?
-ZTIDellBIOSSettings (what a mouthful) is a vbs script that can be included in a MDT or SCCM+MDT environment.
+ZTIDellBIOSSettings is a vbs script that can be included in a MDT or SCCM environment.
 It does several things.

-It sets up the CCTK (Client Configuration ToolKit) environment, initializes WMI, installs the HAPI driver, and checks all the files for existence.
+First it sets up the CCTK (Client Configuration ToolKit) environment, initializes WMI, installs the HAPI driver, and checks all the files for existence.

-ZTIDellBIOSSettings allows you to do the following:
+Then ZTIDellBIOSSettings allows you to do the following:
 - Pass arguments to CCTK
 ```
 cscript ZTIDellBIOSSettings.wsf /arguments:"--assettag=PC1000"